'Rafiq should be praised for bravery'

 But the investigation was criticised after it reportedly found a racist term about Rafiq's Pakistani heritage was regularly used towards him while at the club and concluded it was "friendly and good-natured banter".

-Patel, a former England and Wales Cricket Board member who was appointed on Friday after the resignation of Roger Hutton, said the investigation was "flawed".
+Patel, a former England and Wales Cricket Board (ECB) member who was appointed on Friday after the resignation of Roger Hutton, said the investigation was "flawed".

 "What I've seen so far does feel uncomfortable," he said.